Michael J. Pendell

 Michael served as a legal intern for the Honorable Randolph F. Treece of the U.S. District Court for the Northern District of New York and as a law clerk for the Major Felony Unity of the Albany County District Attorney’s Office.
 He served as the executive editor for the New York State Bar Association Government Law & Policy Journal and senior editor for the Albany Law Review, which published his 2008 article entitled, “How Far is Too Far?
 The Spending Clause, the Tenth Amendment, and the Education State’s Battle Against Unfunded Mandates.”
 An avid writer, Michael has additional experience in freelance writing, as well as teaching, photography and film production.

-In addition to being selected during law school as a Sponslor Teaching Fellow and ACES Teaching Fellow, he won both of Albany Law School's major moot court competitions, the Gabrielli Moot Court Appellate Advocacy Competition and the Karen C. McGovern Senior Prize Trials.
+Named a 2013 Super Lawyers® Rising Star*, Michael is currently an adjunct professor at Albertus Magnus College where he teaches business law to BA and MBA candidates.
+In addition to being selected during law school as a Sponslor Teaching Fellow and ACES Teaching Fellow, he won both of Albany Law School’s major moot court competitions, the Gabrielli Moot Court Appellate Advocacy Competition and the Karen C. McGovern Senior Prize Trials.
 He is also a New York State Bar Association Trial Academy graduate and a member of The Order of the Barristers and the Gold Key Honor Society.
-Michael is currently a member of the Connecticut Bar Association, the New York State Bar Association and the American Bar Association.
+Michael is a member of the Connecticut Bar Association, the New York State Bar Association and the American Bar Association.